 INGREDIENTS FOR LOW CARB CHOCOLATE CHIP COOKIES:

-The best part about these almond flour cookies is that you probably already have most of these simple ingredients in your pantry – especially if you are already following a low carb or keto diet.
+The best part about these almond flour cookies is that you probably already have most of these simple ingredients in your pantry – especially if you are already following a low carb keto diet.

 - Almond Flour: Be sure to use superfine blanched almond flour and not almond meal.
 Almond flour is the main nut flour providing most of the bulk.
 Measure properly using the spoon and level method.